jboss-dockerfiles/business-central/base/README.md

 Notes
 -----

-* The context path for JBoss Business-Central Workbench web application is `business-central`
+* The context path for KIE Business-Central Workbench web application is `business-central`
-* JBoss Business-Central Workbench version is `7.61.0.Final`
+* KIE Business-Central Workbench version is `7.61.0.Final`
 * No users or roles are configured by default
 * No support for clustering
 * Use of embedded H2 database server by default
 * No support for Wildfly domain mode, just standalone mode
 * This image is not intended to be run on cloud environments such as RedHat OpenShift or Amazon EC2, as it does not meet all the requirements.
 * Please give us your feedback or report a issue at [Drools Setup](https://groups.google.com/forum/#!forum/drools-setup) or [Drools Usage](https://groups.google.com/forum/#!forum/drools-usage) Google groups.
-* Since 7.18.0.Final the two images Drools Workbench (+ showcase) and jBPM Workbench (+ showcase) were unified into one single image JBoss Business-Central Workbench (+ showcase).
-Drools Workbench and jBPM Workbench don't exist anymore in versions > 7.18.0.Final
 * WildFly was upgraded to version 23.0.2.Final

 Release notes